-- Current research focuses on the nature of the self, cosmopolitanism, self-determination, and the sources of moral action.
+- Current research focuses on the nature of the self, self-determination, judgment, and the sources of moral action.

 Chair of Liberal Arts (2006-2008) and director of Interdivisional Liberal Arts (2008-2011) at The Juilliard School; co-director of the Writing and Communication Center, The Juilliard School (2007-2011); professor of liberal arts and philosophy, The Juilliard School; professor of philosophy, Pennsylvania State University (2003-2006); professor and chair, Department of Philosophy, University of Colorado, Denver (1995-2003); director of Graduate Interdisciplinary Programs in Humanities and Social Science, University of Colorado, Denver (1997-2003); assistant, associate, and professor of humanities and philosophy, University of Houston-Clear Lake (1978-95).
 Director, Project for Professional Ethics, University of Houston-Clear Lake; co-director, Center for Ethics and Community, University of Colorado, Denver.

 Publications & Professional Activities

 - Author of Transcendence: On Self-Determination and Cosmopolitanism (Stanford University Press)

 - Author of The Cosmopolitan Self: George Herbert Mead and Continental Philosophy (University of Illinois Press)

 - Author of The Mediating Self: Mead, Sartre, and Self-Determination (Yale University Press)

 - Author of The Self-Winding Circle: A Study of Hegel's System (W.H.
 Green).